vaithya/library-app/README.md

 Libraries & Frameworks Used:

-1. Express.js 	-  A web framework for Node.js used to assign handlers for requests, define routes, add middlewares etc.
+1. Express.js 	-  A web framework for Node.js used to assign handlers for requests, define routes & add middlewares.
 2. Sequelize  	-  A promise based ORM for postgres database.
 Wrapper around postgres operations.
 3. Validator   -  A library of string validators.
 4. Jest        -  Unit testing framework.
 5. Istanbul   	-  A tool used to find the code coverage of our application.
 6. Eslint     	-  A tool for reporting and fixing styling, errors and enforcing coding standards.
 7. Webpack    	-  A module bundler
-8. Babel      	-  A java script transpiler that converts ES6 and above into ES5 java script that can run in any browser.
+8. Babel      	-  A java script transpiler that converts ES6 and above into ES5 that can run in any browser.
 9. Supertest  	-  A library for testing http servers.
 11. Http-status-codes -  A library of constants that provide a user-readable way of returning status codes.
 12. Swagger    	-  API documentation